How to make decisions in an uncertain world

 Interview on CNN’s Smerconish

-Throughout the interview, Bob reflected on the practical application of this approach, symbolized by his reliance on yellow legal pads to systematically work through complex decisions.
-He emphasized how this methodology served him whether running Goldman Sachs' arbitrage department or crafting economic policy in the Clinton White House.
-The discussion also touched on his concept of "energetic curiosity," which at age 85 continues to drive him to explore new subjects like artificial intelligence through regular tutorials, demonstrating the lifelong learning mindset that has characterized his approach to both personal and professional challenges.
+Rubin describes how he has pursued this approach using his signature tool—a yellow legal pad—to systematically work through complex decisions.
+He emphasized how this methodology served him well, whether he was working in Goldman Sachs' arbitrage department or crafting economic policy in the Clinton White House.
+The discussion also touches on his "energetic curiosity," which at age 85 continues to drive him to explore new subjects like artificial intelligence, demonstrating the lifelong learning mindset that has characterized his approach to both personal and professional challenges.